tokahuke/lopez/readme.md

 ## Lopez Crawl Directives

 You will need a Crawl Directives file to run the crawl.
 This file describes what you want to scrape from web pages as well as _were_ and _how_ you want to crawl the Web.
-Here is a nice example (yes, syntax highlighting is supported for VSCode!):
+For more information on the syntax and semantics, see [this link](./wiki/Lopez-Crawl-Directives) Here is a nice example (yes, syntax highlighting is supported for VSCode!):

 ![Sample code example for Lopez Crawl Directives](/img/sample-code.png)